bunkerity/bunkerweb/docs/security-tuning.md

 |  `ANTIBOT_HCAPTCHA_SECRET` and `ANTIBOT_RECAPTCHA_SECRET`  |              | The Secret value to use when `USE_ANTIBOT` is set to `hcaptcha` or `recaptcha`.                                                                                                 |
 |                 `ANTIBOT_RECAPTCHA_SCORE`                  |    `0.7`     | The minimum score that clients must have when `USE_ANTIBOT` is set to `recaptcha`.                                                                                              |

-## Blacklisting and whitelisting
+## Blacklisting, whitelisting and greylisting

 The blacklisting security feature is very easy to understand : if a specific criteria is met, the client will be banned.
 As for the whitelisting, it's the exact opposite : if a specific criteria is met, the client will be allowed and no additional security check will be done.
+Whereas for the greylisting :  if a specific criteria is met, the client will be allowed but additional security checks will be done.

-You can configure blacklisting and whitelisting at the same time.
-If that's the case, note that whitelisting is executed before blacklisting : if a criteria is true for both, the client will be whitelisted.
+You can configure blacklisting, whitelisting and greylisting at the same time.
+If that's the case, note that whitelisting is executed before blacklisting and greylisting : even if a criteria is true for all of them, the client will be whitelisted.

 ### Blacklisting